What Can You Do in 5 Minutes?

 That is it.
 Five minutes a day can create brilliance.
 The “tofu & potatoes” of this course (or for your carnivores “meat & potatoes”) hasn’t even begun and yet we are already reading about amazing results like these.

 Just imagine what is going to happen in a month.
-I am not writing this as some sort of slick marketing way to get the rest of you to go and sign up for this course because it closes at 10 AM this morning. . . . but subliminally what seeds did I just plant in your unsuspecting minds :) ?
+I am not writing this as some sort of slick marketing way to get the rest of you interested. . . . but subliminally what seeds did I just plant in your unsuspecting minds :)?

 Really, all joking aside, even if working with me on this new e-course is not in the cards for you right now, all you have to do is read the comments on this blog by the students participating in the course and you will see that the 5 minute formula works.
 But here is a secret, it works in anything you do.